MalloryRose/GoodReads-Library-Checker/README.md

-# 📚 Palm Beach County Library Availability Checker
+# 📚 Multi-Library Book Availability Checker

-A Python tool that automatically checks the availability of books from your Goodreads "Want to Read" list in the Palm Beach County Library system.
+A Python tool that automatically checks the availability of books from your Goodreads "Want to Read" list in multiple library systems, including Palm Beach County Library and Alachua County Library.
 Features multithreaded processing for fast, efficient book checking.

 ## ✨ Features

 - **Goodreads Integration**: Import books directly from your Goodreads CSV export
 - **Multithreaded Processing**: Check multiple books simultaneously for faster results
+- **Multiple Library Systems**: Supports Palm Beach County Library (BiblioCommons) and Alachua County Library (Polaris)
-- **Detailed Availability**: Shows not just availability, but which library branches have copies
+- **Detailed Availability**: Shows not just availability, but which library branches have copies (where supported)
 - **Multiple Formats**: Supports books, audiobooks, eBooks, and other formats
 - **Rate Limiting**: Built-in protection against overwhelming the library's servers
 - **JSON Export**: Save results for later analysis or integration with other tools